National Bolivarian Armed Forces of Venezuela: UCOCAR

 UCOCAR (Unidad Naval Coordinadora de los Servicios de Carenado de la Armada) is responsible for the repair, maintenance and construction of ships, equipment, systems, helmet and structures up to 1,000 tonnes, in support of the armed forces, public firms and private sector entities.
 Several boats have been designed, and the company has an agreement with the Dutch shipyard firm Damen, to assemble some ships to be used by the Venezuelan Navy.
 This firm also produces the Guardian G-25 riverine craft boats being used by both the Navy and the National Guard.

 CIDAE

 CIDAE (Centro de Investigación y Desarrollo Aeronáutico) is a scientific center making helmets for pilots.

 There have been upgrades of radar, and is involved with CAVIM, in the development of unmanned aircraft among other developments.
 Also this research center this trying time of short-range, solid fuel rockets.
 Likewise, the CIDAE has designed and built a Flight Simulator for the T-27 Tucano aircraft, as well as a simulator of flight to aircraft Cessna 208 Caravan, shooting simulators, and the recovery of the test benches of PT6 engines, with 80% of Venezuelan technology, not only in the design but in the software installation and the use of materials.
 CIDAE participa en el proyecto del satélite Simón Bolívar con China.

-ASTIMARCA

-ASTIMARCA (Astilleros de Maracaibo y el Caribe S.A.).
-As part of the agreements between the Governments of Cuba and Venezuela, there is this joint venture.
-It is a shipyard overhaul, for small and medium-size vessels.